Chubb Limited

 Facility Network:

-- Distribution: Chubb Limited maintains office facilities worldwide, with major owned facilities in Hamilton, Bermuda; Seoul, South Korea; Beijing and Shanghai, China; and in the U.S. (Philadelphia, Pennsylvania; Wilmington, Delaware; Simsbury, Connecticut).
+- Manufacturing/Operations: Owns major facilities in Hamilton, Bermuda; Seoul, South Korea; Beijing and Shanghai, China; Philadelphia, Pennsylvania; Wilmington, Delaware; and Simsbury, Connecticut.

 Operational Metrics: